Really Easy Instant Pot Chicken Curry

 Why Make This Recipe

-• Easy and Affordable – I am convinced that everything is easier in the Instant Pot.
-With a few simple steps, you’ll have this delicious curry recipe whipped up in no time at all.
+- Easy and Affordable – With a few simple steps, you’ll have this delicious curry recipe whipped up in no time at all.
 It uses pantry staples.
 Nothing difficult to find in this recipe, folks.

-• Diet-Friendly – this recipe is suitable for Low Carb, Paleo, dairy free, Whole30, and Gluten Free diets.
-And folks on Weight Watchers will be happy with the points count on this recipe, too.
+- Diet-Friendly – this recipe is suitable for Low Carb, Paleo, dairy free, Whole30, and Gluten Free diets.

 Ingredient Notes

-• Spices – flavorings include minced garlic, minced ginger, curry powder, garam masala, cloves and cinnamon stick, kosher salt and black pepper.
+- Spices – flavorings include minced garlic, minced ginger, curry powder, garam masala, cloves and cinnamon stick, kosher salt and black pepper.
+You can add a little more or less to your taste.

 Handy Tip: Use Good Kitchen Tools!